MahmoudMohamedAli/yocto_my_projects/switch_to_systemd_init/README.md

 ```
 bitbake ur_image
 ```
-you should now systemd is running instaed of systemv init
+you should now see systemd is running instaed of systemv init